 Everyone knows screen time is high, but when you see the data, the scale of it is genuinely staggering.
-What we’re facing isn’t just a modern habit; it’s an epidemic of attention that’s rewiring our daily lives.
+Average smartphone users spend 4 hours and 37 minutes per day on their phone, according to the DataReportal Global Digital Report.
+What we're facing isn't just a modern habit — it's an epidemic of attention that's rewiring our daily lives.

 -

-That’s over a full day per week, or roughly 70 days per year, spent on our phones.
-Think about it: if you’re awake 16 hours a day, nearly one-third of that time is spent staring at a small glowing rectangle.
-It’s not just time lost, it’s opportunities missed for rest, creativity, or human connection.
-Our phones have quietly become the center of our waking lives.
+Average global smartphone usage reached 4 hours 37 minutes per day.
+That's over a full day per week, or roughly 70 days per year, spent on our phones.
+If you're awake 16 hours a day, nearly one-third of that time is staring at a small glowing rectangle.
+It's not just time lost — it's opportunities missed for rest, creativity, and human connection.

 -